Akankshabhasin/Akankshabhasin/README.md

 - 👯 I’m looking for opportunities.
 -->

-I'm Akanksha Bhasin, final year undergraduate student pursuing my bachelor's in computer science and engineering.🙋 I'm a hackathon enthusiast and I'm passionate about Web & AI.💻
+I'm Akanksha Bhasin, final year undergraduate student pursuing my bachelor's in Computer Science and engineering.🙋

+I'm a hackathon enthusiast and I'm passionate about Web & AI.💻

 - 🔭 I’m currently working on Web